parallaxsecond/parsec/README.md

 **Parsec** is the **P**latform **A**bst**R**action for **SEC**urity, a new open-source initiative to provide a common API to secure services in a platform-agnostic way.

+To see a tracker of the PSA Crypto API subset that is currently supported by Parsec, check the [API coverage document](./api_coverage.md)!

 Read the Parsec documentation [online](https://parallaxsecond.github.io/parsec-book/)!

 ## Disclaimer